 The town of Hood River boasts a lovely historic downtown filled with shops, restaurants, and breweries.
-And the surrounding area is filled with wineries, well-maintained hiking trails, and eclectic hotels.
-Visitors and locals alike especially love watching and participating in water sports on the Columbia River such as kiteboarding, standup paddleboarding, and kayaking.
+And the surrounding area has wineries, well-maintained hiking trails, and eclectic hotels.
+Visitors and locals alike especially love watching and participating in water sports on the Columbia River, including kiteboarding, standup paddleboarding, and kayaking.

 As Portland locals, we found ourselves taking weekend trips to Hood River frequently, and not just because it is home to our favorite wineries.
 It’s the perfect place to relax, unwind, and soak in the beautiful landscape that makes Oregon so special.

 Check out our top 14 things to do in Hood River to help you plan your trip!

 Don’t forget to check out our web story: Awesome and Adventurous Things to Do in Hood River, Oregon.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

 14 Awesome and Adventurous Things to Do in Hood River, Oregon